Make-UpWorkClub/StudyNotes/notes/📕Cegep 1/Biology/DNA Replication.md

 *3' to 5' discontinuous* DNA synthesis in the *opposite* direction of DNA unwinding *Many* RNA primers

+1. Repeat many times:
-1. Primase makes a complementary RNA primer
+	1. Primase makes a complementary RNA primer on the template strand.
-2. DNA polymerase binds to
+	2. DNA polymerase binds to the RNA primer and synthesizes short strand called **Okazaki fragment**.
+2. DNA polymerase replaces RNA primers with DNA.
+3. Ligase repairs link between replaced primers and Okazaki fragments.

 ### Termination

+In eukaryote DNA replication, removal of primer at beginning of lagging strand leaves a gap that cannot be filled by DNA polymerase.
+=> shortening of [[telomere]] & deletion of genes => limits lifespan

+> [!important] Not a problem for prokaryotes because they have circular DNA.